-Whether physical, virtual or somewhere in between, freshers’ fairs are a staple of the freshers’ week experience, and for many CU members are their first point of contact with the CU.
-So, whatever the circumstances, doing a great job with your freshers’ fair stall can be a brilliant way to introduce a new generation of students to the CU.
-A freshers’ fair stall ought to be three things: functional, visible, and relational.
+For many new students this may be their first point of contact with the CU.
+Doing a great job with your freshers’ fair stall can be a brilliant way to introduce a new generation of students to the CU.
+A freshers’ fair stall ought to be three things: functional, visible and relational.

-What is the CU?
-What is its purpose, its mission?
+The key questions to answer from your stall are: What is the CU?
+What is its purpose / its mission?
 Who is it for?

-The most important thing to get across to freshers is what the Christian Union actually is, and what it exists to do.
-Shocking though it may seem, many freshers will have no idea what a Christian Union is.
+The most important thing to get across to new students is what the Christian Union actually is and what it exists to do.
+Shocking though it may seem, many new students will have no idea what a Christian Union is!

-Is it a kind of social club for Christians?
+They might have questions such as: Is CU a kind of social club for Christians?
 Is it some kind of weird church on campus?
-Am I, as a Baptist / Methodist / Anglican / anything else welcome there?
+Am I, as a Baptist / Methodist / Anglican / Pentecostal / anything else welcome there?
 What about if I’m not a Christian but am intrigued by Jesus?

-Because of this, we want our freshers’ fair stalls, and the people at them, to clearly explain the purpose and mission of CU, as well as who the CU is for and to do so in a way that is compelling for Christians and accessible for people who might be seeking to know more.
+Because of this, we want our freshers’ fair stalls, and the CU members at them, to be able to clearly explain the purpose and mission of CU, as well as who the CU is for.
+And they should do so in a way that is compelling for Christians and accessible for people who might be seeking to know more.

-How can freshers get involved?
+How can new students get involved?
 How can they access the CU communication channels and keep up with what’s happening?
 How do they join an Impact Group or sign up for the Weekend Away?

-Once freshers know what the CU is and have had the vision for CU clearly and enthusiastically explained to them, they’ll hopefully want to get involved.
-So, the next stage is, what will this look like for them?
+Once new students know what the CU is and have had the vision for CU clearly and enthusiastically explained to them, they’ll hopefully want to get involved.
+So, the next stage to consider is what this look like for them.
 Will it look like signing up to meet a CU member for coffee?
 Signing up for an Impact Group?
-Or just coming along and getting to know the CU at freshers events?
+Or just coming along and getting to know the CU at new student welcome events?

-When and where are the key events over the next week, two weeks, month?
+When and where are the key events over the next week, two weeks and month?

-So, make sure to have specific details ready in advance and close to hand, so you can easily give them to Freshers.
-A well-designed flyer with all the details of upcoming meetings and contact details and social media details of CU is a helpful give away to students visiting your freshers stall.
+So, make sure to have specific details ready in advance and close to hand, so you can easily give them to new students.
+A well-designed flyer with all the details of upcoming meetings and contact details and social media details of CU is a helpful give away to students visiting your freshers’ fair stall.

 Your stall needs to stand out from the crowd.
-Whether you’re online or in person, surround yourself with images that give a glimpse into CU life.
-Or maybe you could use Zoom to add a fun background to your call?
-Your images will need to be large so they’re visible, either over webcam or at a 2m physical distance.
-It’s worth putting a good amount of effort into the look of your stall: the first impression from the way the CU stall looks will be vital in giving Freshers a sense of what the CU is like.
+Surround yourself with images that give a glimpse into CU life?
+It’s worth putting a good amount of effort into the look of your stall: the first impression from the way the CU stall looks will be vital in giving new students a sense of what the CU is like.